Units of twisted group rings and their correlations to classical group rings: Introduction

-\textbf{Acknowledgment.} We are grateful to Yuval Ginosar for valubale discussions and for sharing with us \cref{the group depends on the cocycle}.
-During the early stages of this project the first author was in $2017$ a visitor at the Technion - Israel Institute of Technology and he would like to thank the institution for the pleasant working conditions.
-Thereafter the third author visited several times the VUB and he warmly thanks the host institution and the mathematics department at VUB.
+We thank Leo Margolis for numerous important comments on an earlier version of this paper.
+We would also like to express our gratefulness to the anonymous referee for many suggestions.
+We are further indebted to \'Angel del R\`io for providing us the proof of \Cref{label about dividing order} and to Yuval Ginosar for sharing with us \Cref{the group depends on the cocycle} and valuable discussions.
+Finally we warmly thank Marco Trombetti for useful conversations and Alexander Hulpke for computational help which both strongly helped for intuition in \Cref{Sectie ab conjectures}.
+The first author would also like to thank \v{S}pela \v{S}penko for all the encouragement during the long walk through the dessert that this project represented.
+During the early stages of this project, in $2017$, the first author was a visitor at the Technion - Israel Institute of Technology and he would like to thank the institute for the pleasant working conditions.
+Thereafter the third author visited several times the VUB and he thanks the host institution and the Department of Mathematics and Data Science at VUB.